martinohanlon/BlueDot/README.rst

 5. Press the Blue Dot

-See the `getting started`_ guide to 'get statred'!
+See the `getting started`_ guide to 'get started'!

 More
 ----